ModusCreateOrg/react-redux-webdriverIO-starter-kit/README.md

 ### Production Optimization

 Babel is configured to use [babel-plugin-transform-runtime](https://www.npmjs.com/package/babel-plugin-transform-runtime) so transforms aren't inlined.
 In production, webpack will extract styles to a `.css` file, minify your JavaScript, and perform additional optimizations such as module deduplication.

-## Learning Resources

-* [Starting out with react-redux-starter-kit](https://suspicious.website/2016/04/29/starting-out-with-react-redux-starter-kit/) is an introduction to the components used in this starter kit with a small example in the end.

-## FAQ

-Having trouble?
-Check out our [FAQ](https://github.com/davezuko/react-redux-starter-kit/wiki/FAQ:-Frequently-Asked-Questions) or submit an issue.
-Please be considerate by only posting issues that are directly related to this project; questions about how to implement certain React or Redux features are both best suited for StackOverflow or their respective repositories.

-## Thank You

-This project wouldn't be possible without help from the community, so I'd like to highlight some of its biggest contributors.
-Thank you all for your hard work, you've made my life a lot easier and taught me a lot in the process.

-* [Justin Greenberg](https://github.com/justingreenberg) - For all of your PR's, getting us to Babel 6, and constant work improving our patterns.
-* [Roman Pearah](https://github.com/neverfox) - For your bug reports, help in triaging issues, and PR contributions.
-* [Spencer Dixon](https://github.com/SpencerCDixon) - For your creation of [redux-cli](https://github.com/SpencerCDixon/redux-cli).
-* [Jonas Matser](https://github.com/mtsr) - For your help in triaging issues and unending support in our Gitter channel.

-And to everyone else who has contributed, even if you are not listed here your work is appreciated.